On the linearity of HNN-extensions with abelian base group: Introduction

 \section{Introduction}

 A group $G$ is {\it linear} if it admits a faithful representation into some matrix group GL$_n(k)$ for some commutative ring $k$.
 The linearity of groups seems to be a difficult property to recognize and in most cases there is no certain method to do so.
-The first that systematically studied linearity of groups was Mal'cev \cite{malcev}.
+The first paper that systematically studied linearity of groups was Mal'cev \cite{malcev}.
 Since then many authors have shown the linearity of certain families of groups but the list of linear groups remains short.
 We must mention here that in 1988, Lubotzky (see \cite{lubotzky}) gave necessary and sufficient conditions for a group to be linear over ${\mathbb C}$.
-Unfortunately, proving that certain groups satisfy the Lubotzky's criterion, appears to be not an easy job.
+Unfortunately, proving that certain groups satisfy the Lubotzky's criterion appears to be not an easy job.

 In case we choose $k$ to be the ring of integers $\Z$, the range of examples of linear groups shortens even further.
-The purpose of the present note is to investigate the linearity of HNN-extensions of the form $G=\< t, K \mid t A t^{-1}= B \>$ with $K$ a finitely generated abelian group.
-Our main result shows that those groups are $\Z$-linear if and only if are residually finite.
+The purpose of the present note is to investigate the linearity of HNN-extensions of the form $G=\< t, K \mid t a t^{-1}= \f(a), \ a\in A \>$ with $K$ a finitely generated abelian group and $\f: A\ar B$ an isomorphism between subgroups of $K$.
+Our main result (Corollary \ref{corollary 1}) shows that those groups are $\Z$-linear if and only if are residually finite.

-Moreover, an interesting side result shows that when a certain isolated subgroup of $K$ is trivial and $A\cap B\neq 1$ then there is a finite index subgroup $K'$ of $K$ such that the isomorphism between $A$ and $B$ is induced by an isomorphism of $K'$ of finite order.
+Moreover, an interesting side result shows that when a certain isolated subgroup of $K$ is trivial and $A\cap B\neq 1$ then there is a finite index subgroup $K'$ of $K$ such that the isomorphism between $A$ and $B$ is induced by an automorphism of $K'$ of finite order.
 This allows us to embed a certain finite index subgroup of the HNN-extension into a larger group which in turn has a finite index subgroup which is a right-angled Artin group.
 That is enough to prove the linearity of the original HNN-extension.
 At the end of the paper we also give various consequences of our main result concerning HNN-extensions.

-We conjecture that fundamental groups of trees with finitely generated abelian vertex groups are always linear and even that fundamental groups of graphs with finitely generated abelian vertex groups are linear if and only if are residually finite, but we have not been able to prove such result with the techniques at hand.
+We conjecture that fundamental groups of trees of groups with finitely generated abelian vertex groups are always linear and even that fundamental groups of graphs with finitely generated abelian vertex groups are linear if and only if they are residually finite, but we have not been able to prove such a result with the techniques at hand.